">

 LG T Phone LD 1200

-About: LG Electronics has just launched in Korea its new DMB-compatible mobile phone, the LG-LD1200, which has a 2.2 ? rotating screen with QVGA resolution, 256MB of internal memory, TransFlash slot, all in 103x50x23.5mm.
+📰 Why this phone matters: LG Electronics has just launched in Korea its new DMB-compatible mobile phone, the LG-LD1200, which has a 2.2 ” rotating screen with QVGA resolution, 256MB of internal memory, TransFlash slot, all in 103x50x23.5mm.📝 Reviews when released: Phone Dog 🔗

 -